Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

     systems like the `mpicc`, `mpic++` and `mpif90` wrappers.
 You don't need to use these wrappers to compile an MPI code on LUMI.
 See [here][3].

-Below are examples on how to use the wrappers for the different programming languages.
+Below are examples how to use the wrappers for the different programming languages.

 === "C"